-The Nominating and Corporate Governance Committee seeks to create a board that consists of a diverse group of qualified individuals that function effectively as a group.
-Qualified candidates are those who, in the judgment of the committee, possess strong personal attributes and relevant business experience to assure effective service on our Board.
-Personal attributes include effective leadership qualities, a high standard of integrity and ethics, professional and sound judgment, strong interpersonal skills, and a collaborative attitude.
-Experience and qualifications include professional experience with corporate boards, financial acumen, industry knowledge, diversity of viewpoints, and special business experience and expertise in an area relevant to the Company.
-When the committee reviews a potential new candidate, the committee will look specifically at the candidate's qualifications in light of the needs of our Board and the Company at that time given the then current make-up of our Board.
+The Nominating and Corporate Governance Committee seeks to create a board of directors that consists of a diverse group of qualified individuals that function effectively as a group.
+Qualified candidates are those who, in the judgment of the Nominating and Corporate Governance Committee, possess strong personal attributes and relevant business experience to assure effective service on our Board.
+Personal attributes include effective leadership qualifications include professional experience with corporate boards, financial acumen, industry knowledge, diversity of viewpoints, and special business experience and expertise in an area relevant to the Company.
+When the Nominating and Corporate Governance Committee reviews a potential new candidate, it will look specifically at the candidate's qualifications in light of the needs of our Board and the Company at that time given the then current make-up of our Board.